Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

 where $\kappa>0$ is the diffusivity, $T$ is the simulation final time, and $\vec{v}$ is the velocity field.
-The domain $\domain$, sketched in~\Cref{fig:AD_Domain_Velocity}(right), is the region $(0, 1) \times (0, 1)$, where the rectangular regions model two buildings $\mathbf{B}_1,\, \mathbf{B}_2$, respectively.
+The domain $\domain$, sketched in~\Cref{fig:AD_Domain_Velocity}(left), is the region $(0, 1) \times (0, 1)$, where the rectangular regions model two buildings $\mathbf{B}_1,\, \mathbf{B}_2$, respectively.
 The interior of these rectangular regions is excluded from the domain $\domain$, and the contaminant is not allowed to enter.
 The boundary $\partial \domain$ includes both the external boundary and the building walls.
-The velocity field $\vec{v}$ is obtained by solving a steady Navier-Stokes equation, with the side walls driving the flow, as detailed in~\cite{PetraStadler11}, and is shown in~\Cref{fig:AD_Domain_Velocity} (right).
+The velocity field $\vec{v}$ is obtained by solving a steady Navier--Stokes equation, with the side walls driving the flow, as detailed in~\cite{PetraStadler11}, and is shown in~\Cref{fig:AD_Domain_Velocity}(middle).
 We consider $\kappa>0$ and $\vec{v}$ to be known exactly.

-In this work, we develop and use an implementation that utilizes the inverse problems package HippyLib~\cite{VillaPetraGhattas2016}, which provides the forward operator $\F$, the adjoint $\Fadj$, and a reduced-order Hessian approximation \cite{AlexanderianPetraStadlerEtAl14}.
-We follow the approach detailed in~\cite{Bui-ThanhGhattasMartinEtAl13}, to discretize and simulate the flow PDE~\eqref{eqn:advection_diffusion}.
-Specifically, we use finite-element discretization, with Lagrange triangular elements of order $2$, with $\Nstate=7863$ spatial degrees of freedom in space, and using implicit Euler for simulation in time.
-The true initial model parameter (shown in~\Cref{fig:True_Parameter}) is used to create a reference trajectory and synthetic observations.
+In this work we develop an implementation that utilizes the package HippyLib~\cite{VillaPetraGhattas2016}, which provides the forward operator $\F$, the adjoint $\Fadj$, and a reduced-order Hessian approximation~\cite{AlexanderianPetraStadlerEtAl14}; see~\Cref{supp:subsec:reduced_Hessian} for additional details on the reduced-order Hessian approximation.
+We follow the approach in~\cite{Bui-ThanhGhattasMartinEtAl13}, to discretize and simulate the flow PDE~\eqref{eqn:advection_diffusion}.
+Specifically, we use finite elements, with Lagrange triangular elements of order $2$, with $\Nstate\!=\!7863$ spatial degrees of freedom in space, and using implicit Euler for simulation in time.
+The true initial model parameter (shown in~\Cref{fig:AD_Domain_Velocity}(right)) is used to create a reference trajectory and synthetic observations.